 Project communication material was focused on driving the public primarily to the plan survey website, with the ADOT website as the secondary focus for public meeting information and project history.

-Overall, the plan had 6,726 project website views, with approximately 4,492 total visitors from April 1,

-2024 - May 31, 2024.
-This included 6,180 plan survey website (ADOTSafetyPlan.com) views with 4,049 visitors and 546 ADOT website (AZDOT.gov/Safety-Plan) views with 443 visitors.
+Overall, the plan had 11,412 project website views, with approximately 7,725 total visitors from April 1, 2024 - September 18, 2024.
+This included 6,962 plan survey website views during the first phase (adotsafetyplan.com) with 4,436 visitors and 4,450 ADOT website (azdot.gov/safetyplan) views with 3,289 visitors.

 The plan survey website was established at the beginning of the comment period and included a brief overview, survey, email list sign-up, public meeting information, fact sheet and a vision board exercise.
-User analytics during the public outreach period are provided in Appendix C.
+User analytics during the public outreach period are provided in Appendix C. The biggest single contributor to website traffic was GovDelivery notices, which resulted in 39% (1,612) visitor traffic during the first phase.

 The ADOT SHSP and ATSAP website was established at the beginning of the project and contains general information including an overview and vision and goal, email list sign-up, public comment mechanisms, public meeting information, past plan documents and meeting materials mentioned previously such as the fact sheet, meeting boards and recording of the virtual presentation.
+The site also hosted the draft plan and comment forms for the second phase of the outreach process.